 - Copy this URL to the clipboard and paste it into the URI.

-- In the authentication section enter you Git Hub username and password and click the Store in Secure Store tick box.
+- In the authentication, section enters you Git Hub username and password and click the Store in Secure Store tick box.
 Click Next.

-- On the this screen we select the master branch (or another branch if appropriate).
+- On this screen we select the master branch (or another branch if appropriate).
 Click Next.

 - Now the repository is checking out to your local computer.
 This will take a few minutes depending on the size of the project.
 Once it has finished you will see your repository displayed in the list of Git Repositories.